DIY Egg Shaped Candles (with Beeswax)

 Choosing Eggs for Candles

 Eggs are different.
 The eggs I used are fresh farm eggs from my chicken coop.
-I noticed that my blue Ameraucana eggs had a thicker inner egg membrane that made the shell more difficult to remove.
+I noticed that my blue Ameraucana eggs had a thicker inner egg membrane that made the shell more difficult to remove from the finished candle.
 You may have a similar experience if using backyard eggs from different breeds.

 Start with a fresh egg – large eggs are easier to work with.
 Wash the egg with soap and water – rinse well and dry.